giz-t-hub/Corridors/README.md

 >
 > Another 1706km of Standard Gauge Railway (SGR - 56 inches/1435 mm wide between the rails) is being planned in Uganda to run parallel to the existing MGR but extending further to the borders of Nimule, Vurra, and Mpondwe.
 [Logistics Cluster](https://lca.logcluster.org/uganda-24-railway-assessment)

+The East African Community (EAC) also estimates, that currently only [265 km (21%) are servicable](https://www.eac.int/infrastructure/railways-transport-sub-sector/92-sector/infrastructure/railways).

 <br>